Tips for Preventing Ostomy Bag Pancaking

 Reply to grammalin

 So I was given samples of the Brava in the packets.
 I liked it, so I bought a box.
-Before I even opened it, my sister brought me a “care package” and brought me Safe & Simple (unscented) deodorant and lubricant, I use that at home - it’s in a large bottle.
+Before I even opened it, my sister brought me a “care package” and brought me Safe & Simple (unscented) deodorant and lubricant; I use that at home - it's in a large bottle.
 I use the packets when I go out.

-Then my insurance provider sent me a box, and they have another large bottle of lubricating deodorant - not sure the brand?
+Then my insurance provider sent me a box, and they have another large bottle of lubricating deodorant - not sure of the brand?
 I have the one my sister gave me.

 I have not noticed a difference, except the Brava has a scent - I like the packets for my purse.